How much are you getting done each day?

 Evernote can quickly become your digital file cabinet, and you can use it to manage and organize every aspect of your personal and professional life.

 For pastors, this means that Evernote can store your sermon notes, church directory, inspirational photo ideas for online promotion and even recipe ideas for the next church potluck.

 If you want to see Evernote in action for yourself, check out this introductory video.

-As a pastor, you know that you're only as good as the team you surround yourself.
+As a pastor, you know that you're only as good as the team you surround yourself with.
 Trello makes it easier to work together by letting you organize projects into boards.
 In an instant, you can have a complete idea of who is in charge of each aspect of a project, deadlines, and actions needed.